JetBrains/amper/docs/README.md

 * And [others](../examples)

-### Using Deft in IntelliJ IDEA
+### Using Amper in IntelliJ IDEA

 See [the setup instructions](Setup.md) to configure your IDE.

-Open a Deft project as usual by pointing at the folder with the main `settings.gradle.kts` file:
+Open an Amper project as usual by pointing at the folder with the main `settings.gradle.kts` file:

 To run an application: